 Well-Sweep is one of the most charming little places ever and if you have an opportunity to visit, I highly recommend that you do.

-Ok, getting back to our tea.
+Ok, back to our tea.
 If you don’t know a lot about elderberries, they pack a serious punch.
-They contain impressive amounts of vitamins A, B, and C, which helps support our immune system and bio-flavonoids that destroy the ability of cold and flu viruses to infect our cells.
+They contain impressive amounts of vitamins A, B, and C, which helps to support our immune system and bio-flavonoids that destroy the ability for cold and flu viruses to infect our cells.
 You’ll often find elderberry in syrup form in many health food stores to help ease and prevent cold symptoms.
 Often though, these syrups are loaded with sugar.
 My winter tea recipe is sweetened only by the berries and spices themselves.

 I upped the ante to super-duper level by adding rose hips.
 Rose hip is the ruby-red plump berry just below the rose petals on a rose bush, it’s basically the “hip” of the rose.
 Rose hip has a significant amount of vitamin C, in fact it has three times the amount of citrus fruit, and is therefore highly regarded for its medicinal use.

-In many cultures throughout the centuries, rose hip has been revered as holy and sacred.
+In many cultures throughout the centuries, rose hip was revered as holy and sacred.
 Here’s an interesting tidbit, during the Middle Ages, Catholics used them as prayer beads – hence the name, The Rosary.
 To this day, rosary beads are still shaped to resemble rose hips.
 Who knew?
 Careful though, don’t eat a whole berry!
 The red flesh is fine to nibble on, but the hairy seeds inside must be discarded as they can lead to severe itching.
 Yikes!
 It makes me itchy just writing that.
 Luckily, we’re just making tea.